SnailCharger/davan690.github.io/_posts/2019-06-19-beech-forest-dynamics.md

 {% endfor %}
 </ul>
 </div>
 # Methods

+Below I have attempted to incorporate the published population dynamics of beech forests into the estimation process of beech seed.

 {% for post in site.tags["beech-methods"] %}
   {{ post.title }} ({{ post.date | date_to_string }})